Christmas in Bayberry

 Christmas In Bayberry

+She’s trying to save the family candle company.
 He’s trying not to fall for Bayberry, and her, again.

 Kate Taylor knows what she wants in life: to one day run her family’s candle business, which is at the heart of the close-knit community of Bayberry, Vermont.
 But the company isn’t doing well.

 Wesley Adams is on the fast track to be an assistant vice president at his financial firm in Manhattan.
-Before the promotion is announced, he’s sent to this small town from his past to do a analysis of the candle company.
+Before the promotion is announced, he’s sent to this small town from his past to do an analysis of the candle company.

 He doesn’t expect to bump into his childhood crush, Kate, and when he does, sparks fly.
-As he spends time in Bayberry, he falls for the town’s Christmas traditions—and for her.
+As he spends time in Bayberry, he falls for the town’s Christmas traditions, and for her.
 But he has a responsibility to submit an honest report.
-Will it extinguish Kate’s dreams…along with any chance they have for a future together?
+Will it extinguish Kate’s dreams along with any chance they have for a future together?

 HEAT LEVEL: One Cupcake Clean & Wholesome